HasinZaman/DataBaseManager/README.md

 # Database Manager

-## Summary
+## Purpose

 The Database Manager repo is an internal tool to better manage the state of projects, skills and dev-logs on [HasinZaman.link](http://hasinzaman.link).

-Before the creation of this tool - the database would be updated in a inefficient and slow process.
-In which, a script would delete the entire DB.
-Followed by executing a series of SQL commands to generate a new DB.
-However, this process has a couple flaws.
+Before the creation of this tool - the database tool in use has become inefficient, slow process and increasingly obtuse to use.
+The main issues can be categorized into three groups:

  1. Excessive Operations